Dian01811/Dian01811.GitHub.io/Research.md

 <img align="right" src="https://dian01811.github.io/files/grt.jpg" width="350">

 <font size=4>&emsp;&emsp;The Chang’e-5 mare basalts are the youngest returned lunar mare basalts to data (~2 Ga), offering insights into young lunar magmatism and providing valuable clues about the temporal evolution of the lunar mantle.
 In this study, we conducted high-pressure and high-temperature experiments and trace element modeling, revealing that garnet is a stable phase in the young lunar mantle but may not have been present in the older Apollo low-Ti basalt source mantle.
 This discrepancy could result from mantle heterogeneity caused by lunar cumulate mantle overturn.
-This heterogeneous mantle survived the subsequent geodynamic evolution of the lunar interior and was preserved until ~2 Ga.</font>
+This heterogeneous mantle survived the subsequent geodynamic evolution of the lunar interior and was preserved until ~2 Ga. <a href="https://dian01811.github.io/files/Ji_EPSL_2026.pdf">[pdf]</a></font>

 <div style="clear: both;"></div>